/ Fact Sheet

 - Non-Profits : Street Parties, Positive social actions

-Cédric Carles, Founder, Operations, manager Paris antenna, Business Development, Engineering, manager Station-E
+Cédric Carles, Founder, Operations, manager Paris branch, Business Development, Engineering, manager Station-E.

 Thomas Ortiz, Co-Founder, Business Development, Engineering, Operations

-Rubens Ben, Co-Founder, Communication, Business Development, Radio Manager, Operations, Manager Tel-Aviv antenna
+Rubens Ben, Co-Founder, Communication, Business Development, Radio Manager, Operations, Manager Tel-Aviv branch.

 / Executive Bios